 PFD limits for MFCN base stations

 In order to ensure protection of maritime and aeronautical terminals at selected seaports and airports respectively, one option is to apply a protection measure based on PFD limits for MFCN BS and this methodology is described in this section.
-Two phases are proposed with a transition period as described above. above.
+Two phases are proposed with a transition period as described in section 4.5

+To avoid any potential blocking of newAlternative proposals from Inmarsat and France for text moved from end of section:

 To minimise any potential blocking of next generation MES receivers, CEPT concluded in ECC Report 263 that the minimum out of-band blocking characteristic for land mobile earth stations receivers from a 5 MHz broadband signal interferer (LTE) operating below 1518 MHz shall be −30 dBm for the band above 1520 MHz, noting that the IMT block ends at 1517 MHz.
 The same blocking level value will be used for next generation maritime and aeronautical MESs.
-The value of the PFD limit for Phase 2 could be derived based on the −30 dBmabove 1520 MHz
+The value of the PFD limit for Phase 2 could be derived based on the −30 dBm blocking requirement above 1520 MHz.

-The value of the PFD limit for Phase 1 (i.e.the transition period) could be derived by considering a more stringent (lower) value of blocking than −30 dBm.
-This value could be based on either:
+The value of the PFD limit for Phase 1 (i.e. during the transition period) could be derived by considering a more stringent (lower) value of blocking than −30 dBm.
+This value could be based on:

-existing regulation outside CEPT: FCC document FCC 05-30, paragraph 63 based on CDMA-2000 instead of OFDM considered −52 dBm for 1-2 MHz frequency separation; −50 dBm would provide better protection for a larger frequency separation for the case of CEPT.
-It should be noted that Inmarsat-C and Inmarsat aeronautical terminals are not included in this test; or

-blocking measurements performed by some manufacturers (see SectionSectionSectionSectionSectionSectionSectionS 2.1 for aeronautical receivers and Section 2.2 for maritime receivers).
+FCC documentblocking measurements performed by some manufacturers (see section 2.1 for aeronautical receivers and section 2.2 for maritime receivers).
+It should be noted that this could probably not be considered a proportionate measure because it places all the burden on MFCN to protect 100% of MES types, 100% of the time at 100% of the selected locations for what is largely a procedural issue of testing MES equipment before departure from ports and airports.

-When selecting a MES blocking requirement, it is possible to derive the maximum pfd limit using the following formula:
+When selecting a MES blocking requirement, it is possible to derive the maximum PFD limit using the following formula:

 pfdmax=Imax-Aeiso-GMES